 2. Eat well and drink plenty of fluids

 Good nutrition helps to maintain a strong immune system and can significantly improve the healing process.
-In fact, poor nutrition has been found to delay the healing process by a tenfold.
+In fact, poor nutrition has been found to delay the healing process tenfold.
 Consuming sufficient quantities of protein, fat, carbohydrates, vitamins, and minerals is essential for maintaining good health on a cruise.
 It also is important to drink plenty of water, which is the nectar of life.
 Drinking too little water dehydrates the body, leading to symptoms such as fatigue, dizziness and even seizures.
 According to the Center for Disease Control and Prevention, most U.S. citizens go on cruises to relatively warm parts of the world, such as the Caribbean and Mediterranean.
-Excessive exposure to strong sunlight can rapidly dehydrate the body, putting it at greater risk of suffering injury or illness.
+Excessive exposure to strong sunlight can rapidly dehydrate the body, putting it at greater risk of injury or illness.

 3. Avoid sick passengers

 Influenza and gastrointestinal conditions can spread quickly among passengers.
 It is always best to take precautions to avoid contact with people who are visibly ill.